Whitecat18/Windows-Activator/README.md

 Dont Forget to leave a credit .
-Your appreciation can make me motivated to do some lot more projects ;)
+Your appreciation can make me motivated to do some lot more projects ;) IF YOU LIKE THIS TOOL GIVE ME A STAR :)